 A shelter in place condition may be required for a number of different types of emergencies, such as a hostile intruder, violent or weapons situation, a chemical spill or plume, severe weather or civil unrest.
-Shelter in place announcements are given in English only over the building Emergency Telephone Notification System (Informacast) and the public address systems.
+Shelter in place announcements are given in English only over via the public address system.
 Real time text messages may be issued using the Everbridge platform.